octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

-In this chapter, we will see how to install Tezos from source with Unbuntu and macOS.
+In this chapter, we will see how to install Tezos from the source with Unbuntu and macOS.

 ## Build from source (Ubuntu)

-### Install the libraries that Tezos is dependent on
+### Fisrt install the libraries that Tezos is dependent on

 ```shell
 sudo apt update && sudo apt install -y rsync git m4 build-essential patch unzip bubblewrap wget pkg-config libgmp-dev libev-dev libhidapi-dev